ElenaShe000/MARCS/README.md

 1 Lithuania: Nemunas-Neman River at Smalininkai, 1812-2009, 198

-Fig. XX show the selected hydrological sites, which are located at the rivers with (a) catchement area more than 1000 km2; (b) mostly they are not disturbed by water regulation; (c) with the longest observational time series of a good quality; (d) located in various climate (vegetation) zones.
-The hydrological sites mostly located in two climate zones (C and D according to Beck et al., 2018).
-The list of the stations includes 8 gauges located in Russia, 3 gauges in Norway, 4 gauges in Finalnd, 1 Sweden, Estonia, Germany, France, GB, and 1 gauges in NL, Iceland, Belorus, Czech, Romania, Slovakia and Lithuania.
-There no any time series longer then 39 years were found in Italy, Spain, Portugal ang Greek.
+Figure XX shows the location 29 hydrological gauges considered in the further analyses.
+The metadata of the indexes includes the river name, station name, altitude, catchment area, date of start/end of series, the length, information on data quality control and national identification.
+The selected hydrological sites are located at the rivers with (a) catchment area more than 1000 km2; (b)  not disturbed by water regulation; (c) longest observational time series of a high quality; (d) located in various climate (vegetation) zones.
+The hydrological sites are mostly located in two climate zones (C and D according to Beck et al., 2018).
+The list of the stations includes 8 gauges located in Russia, 4 gauges in Norway, 2 gauges in Finland, 2 gauges in Germany, Great Britain, and 1 gauges in in Denmark, Sweden, Estonia, the Netherlands, Iceland, Belarus, Czech, Romania, Slovakia and Lithuania.
+There no any time series longer then 39 years were found in Italy, Spain, Portugal and Greek.

-Figure at the attachement shows the location of the gauges colored according to the sources offered the metadata: the GRDC climate stations (red dots); the dataset collection by Gunmunsson et al., 2018 (blue dots) and the RArctic dataset (orange dots) were used used.
-In each dataset, the metadata includes the river name, station name, altitude, catchemnt area, date of start/end of series, the length, overview on the quality control and national indentification.
-Fig. XX Hydrological network

-10  Russia (RArcic): Severnya Dvina River at Abramkovo, 1877-1988 (?), 112 year
-        Severnaya Driva at Ust'-Pinega, 1881-1999, 119 year, ++ monthly, seasonaly and yearly, GSIM
-        Sukhona at Rabanga, 1877-1999, 106 year, ++ monthly, seasonaly and yearly, GSIM Pechora River at Yaksha, 1913-1998, 86 year Onega River at Kazakovo, 1929 - 1999 (?), 71 year
-        Umba at Payalka, 1930 - 1992  (daily discharges ++ 1979-1988, GRDC)
-        Varzuga at Varzuga, 1935 - 1992  (daily discharges ++ 1979-2011, GRDC) + monthly, seasonaly and yearly, GSIM
-                       Ponoy at Kanevka, (daily dicharges ++ 1954-2004, GRDC) Vaga at Ust' Suma, 1956 - 1999 (?), 44
-        Pinega at Kulogory, 1914-1999 (?), 86   ++ monthly, seasonaly and yearly, GSIM
-        Belomorkanal at Matkozh, 1956-1988, 33: connection to the While Sea

-  + 3 Russia (Gudmunson et al., 2018):  Neva River at  Novosaratovka, 1945-2011, 67: connection to the Baltic Sea + monthly, seasonaly and yearly, GSIM
-                                  Zapadnaya Dvina at Zapadnaya Dvina, 1933-1988, 56: +indexes monthly Pasha at Poretchje, 1934-1988, 55 : + + monthly, seasonaly and yearly, GSIM

-2 Sweden (prischine): Abiskojakka at Abisko, 1918-2019, 102
-                      Roeran at Ytternholmen, 1924-2016

-3 Norway (Gudmunson et al., 2018): Losna River at Losna, 1896-2014, 119  (daily/monthly discharges ++ 1896-2008, GRDC)
-                                   Tana River at Polmak, 1911-2014, 104 (daily/monthly disch ++ 1911-2009, GRDC), ++ monthly, seasonaly and yearly, GSIM
-                                   Glama River at Skarnes, 1887-2014, 128 (daily/monthy discharges in GRDC ++ 1887-2008)

-2 Finland (Gunmunson, 2018): Oulujoki River at Lentuajarvi outlet, 1911-2013, 103  + 2001-2020 in SYKE open monthly data
-                 Muroleenkoski River at (lake outlet) //or KOKEMAENJOKI  MUROLEENKOSKI ?//, 1863-2016, 151 (daily discharges ++ 1863-2013)
-                     (GRDC): Kymijoki at Anjala, 1938-2013,  + 2001-2020 in SYKE open monthly data...
-                     ++ kalajoki.mo

-          (++ Korhonen, 2019): Tornionjoki River at Karunki, 1911-2004, + 2001-2020 in SYKE open monthly data
-                              Nilakka River at Äyskoski, 1886-2004,

-1 Iceland (prischine): Olfusa River at Selfoss, 1950-2018, 69; ++ monthly, seasonaly and yearly, GSIM

-2 Estonia (prischine): Narva Jogi River at Vasknarva, 1903-2014, 112;
-                       Ema Jogi at Tartu, 1922-2017, 96

-1 Belorus (Gudmunson et al., 2018): Ptich River at Daraganovo, 1919-1995, 77

-2 Germany (Gudmunson et al., 2018): Elbe River at Dresden, 1806-2013, 208  ++ monthly, seasonaly and yearly, GSIM
-                                   Danube at Achleien, 1990-2013, 114 ++ monthly, seasonaly and yearly, GSIM

-2 GR (prischine): Ribble River at Samlesbury, 1960-2018, 59 ++ monthly, seasonaly and yearly, GSIM (Gundmuson et al., 2018): Thames at kingston, 1883-2013, 131 ++ monthly, seasonaly and yearly, GSIM
+There more than 25 stream flow indexes given by Gudmunsson et al. (2018) aggregated over a month, season and year.
+The statistic include the mean, minimal and maximal values, the standard deviation, the statistical percentiles (1, 5, 10, ...) and more depending on the period of aggregation.
+The yearly indexes also include dates for mean, maximal and minimal discharges.
+Further, we analyses the series of yearly mean, maximal and minimal river discharges in order to evaluate long-term variability  in annual, maximal and minimal types of river runoff (WMO_hydrology, XXX).
+These types of river runoff allow to better understand recent changes in hydrological regime and surface water resources, and its affect to frequency and severity of extreme droughts and floods.

+Q1?
 2 France (prischine): Gave de Pau at Berenx, 1923-2012, 90
        (prischine): Gave d'Olorn at Oloron Sante Maria, 1912-2012, 101

-1 Chech republic (prischine): Sazava River at Zruc nad Sazvoy, 1942-2018, 77

-1 Romania (prischine): Szamos River at Satu Mare, 1938-2008, 71

-1 The Nederlands (prischine): Rhine River at Lobith, 1901-2017, 117

-1 Slovakia (prischine): Hroh River at Brehy, 1930-2017, 88

-1 Lithuania (Gundmunson et al., 2018): Nemunas-Neman River at Smalininkai, 1812-2009, 198 ++ monthly, seasonaly and yearly, GSIM

-There no any time series longer then 39 years were found in Italy, Spain, Portugal ang Greek.

-How about to include 3 gauges located in Greenland and Svalbard (black dots in the Figure attached)?

-Table 1 shows the gauges, catchment areas and lengths of the time series, which was used in analyse of the river surface runoff.
+Table XX shows the gauges, catchment areas and lengths of the time series, which was used in analyse of the river surface runoff.
 In GRDC datasets, the observations on the river surface runoff is expressed in a volumetric flow rate (water discharge, m3s-1).
 In our study, the volumetric rate was converted to a specific water discharge, and the yearly time series of annual specific discharge (noted further as ARR, mm yr-1 ) were calculated as follows:
 ARR = 1000 Q T / A,				 (1)
 where Q is a yearly average water discharge, m3s-1; T is a number of seconds in a year, and A is a catchment area, m2.
 This formula was applied while calculating the water discharge from the annual specific discharge for the projected period.

 What are the floods / drougths
 Table 1.

-TO DENSE THE OBSERVATIONAL NETWORK IN FINLAND?
+Q2: TO DENSE THE OBSERVATIONAL NETWORK IN FINLAND?

 1. the monthly hydrological (river water discharges, lake lavels, precipitation, snow water equvivalent, ground water levels, water temperature) statistic (mean and anomaly from 1980-2010) from 2001 to 2020 are given here: http://wwwi3.ymparisto.fi/i3/paasivu/eng/etusivu/etusivu.htm